ericpriceco/ericpriceco.github.io/_posts/2014-05-13-jekyll-osx.md

 ---
 layout: blogpostnoimg
 title: Install Jekyll on OSX
-date: 2014-05-13
+date: {}
 categories: jekyll
 published: true
 ---

-If you're not familiar with Jekyll, it's a parsing engine that takes partial html files, text and markdown files and converts them into a working website.
-The great thing about Jekyll is you can create a dynamic blog without a database.
+If you're not familiar with [Jekyll](http://jekyllrb.com/), it's a parsing engine that takes partial html files, text and markdown files and converts them into a working website.
+The great thing about Jekyll is you can create a dynamic blog without a database and only using static files.

 A few things come to mind when you no longer need a database.
 No single point of failure, backups are easy and you can host your site almost anywhere.
 I host this site on Github for free and with jekyll built-in to Github, it's a no brainer.